oddlama/whisper-overlay/README.md

 ## 🚀 Quick Start

+- Run server

+- Start whisper-overlay

+Press and hold <kbd>Right Ctrl</kbd> to transcribe.
+For a permanent installation I recommend starting the server as a systemd service and adding the `whisper-overlay overlay` as a startup command to your desktop environment / compositor.

 ## ⚙️ Usage

 In principle you just need to start `./realtime-stt-server.py` and it will be listening for requests on `localhost:7007`.
 You can then start `whisper-overlay overlay` to transcribe text.
-The default hotkey is <kbd>Right Ctrl</kbd>, but you can change this by specifying any name from [evdev::Key](https://docs.rs/evdev/latest/evdev/struct.Key.html), for example `KEY_F12`.
+The default hotkey is <kbd>Right Ctrl</kbd>, but you can change this by specifying any name from [evdev::Key](https://docs.rs/evdev/latest/evdev/struct.Key.html), for example `KEY_F12` for <kbd>F12</kbd>.
 Beware that the hotkey is only observed and will still be passed to the application that is focused.

 #### Server (realtime-stt-server)